 By Amit Kapoor

-*Amit Kapoor is chair, Institute for Competitiveness, and editor of Thinkers.
+(The article is co-authored with Sankalp Sharma, Senior Researcher at the Institute for Competitiveness, India.
+Amit Kapoor is Chair, Institute for Competitiveness & Editor of Thinkers.
 The views expressed are personal.
-He can reached at [email protected] and tweets @kautiliya
+Amit can be reached at [email protected] and tweets @kautiliya)